pjones/nix-hs/README.md

 your Haskell package and its development environment you can use the `nix-hs` cache [on Cachix](https://app.cachix.org/cache/nix-hs).

-The cache is populated after each `git push` via a [GitHub action](https://github.com/pjones/nix-hs/actions) and even includes the statically compiled versions of GHC needed for building [fully static binaries](#fully-static-binaries).
+The cache is populated after each `git push` via a [GitHub action](https://github.com/pjones/nix-hs/actions).

 NOTE: Due to disk space limitations the cache is limited to the current LTS version of GHC.